Prospect of a coronavirus vaccine unites anti-vaxxers, conspiracy theorists and hippie moms in Germany

 That echoes a warning for the United States by Anthony S. Fauci, the government’s top infectious-disease specialist.
 On Sunday, Fauci told CNN that while he’d “settle” for a vaccine that is 70 to 75 percent effective, if a third of Americans are reluctant to get vaccinated, as some opinion polls suggest, achieving herd immunity would be “unlikely.”

-Germany’s vaccination rates for childhood diseases appear to be somewhat higher than those for the United States, according to comparative data compiled by the OECD.
-But Germany’s reported figures may overstate vaccination rates — and underestimate anti-vaxx sentiment.
+Germany’s vaccination rates for childhood diseases appear to be somewhat higher than those in the United States, according to comparative data compiled by the Organization for Economic Cooperation and Development.
+But Germany’s reported figures may overstate vaccination rates — and underestimate anti-vaccine sentiment.

 German health insurer Barmer calculated that, based on its patient databases, 89 percent of 6-year-olds were adequately immunized against measles in 2017, before the measles mandate.
 That’s far lower than Germany’s reported measles vaccination rate of 97 percent for that year and falls short of the 95 percent target for population herd immunity.